scionproto-contrib/jpan/doc/PathPolicyLanguage.md

 ## PPL Groups

-PPL groups (PPLG) are sets of PPLs.
-Each PPL has a filter assigned that determines for which destinations (ISD/AS/IP) the PPLs is applicable.
+A PPL group (PPLG) i consists of a set of named PPLs and a set of filters that determine which policy is used.
+The filters consists of:

+- ISD or `0` for catch all
+- optional: AS number, `0` for catch all
+- optional if AS is given: IP address
+- optional if IP is given: port number

-There is also a `default` PPL that is applied if no other PPL matches.
+There must be one `default` PPL with `0` that applies when no other PPL matches.

 PPLGs can be defined via API or via YAML or JSON files.
 For example: